Roggired/athena/README.md

   - Now messages cannot be obtained with a chat.
 Endpoint GET /fullView has been changed to GET /messages with pagination
   - Endpoints GET /users GET /chats has been updated and now require pagination
 - **issue#23** View messages
+- **issue#24** Is online status for users.
+Is online status is implemented by active websockets.
+Therefore, all users for whom a websocket is open, will be marked as online.
+Besides, when a websocket is opened for a user, this user will be updated with "lastOnlineTime" equal to now.

 v.0.1.6:
 - Architecture refactoring